 E. Vacancies and Removal.
 Subject to applicable law, unless the Board of Directors otherwise determines, vacancies resulting from death, resignation, retirement, disqualification, removal from office or other cause, and newly created directorships resulting from any increase in the authorized number of directors, may be filled only by the affirmative vote of a majority of the remaining directors, though less than a quorum of the Board of Directors, and in the event that there is only one (1) director remaining in office, by such sole remaining director, and directors so chosen other than resulting from an increase in the number of directors shall hold office for a term expiring at the annual meeting of shareholders at which the term of office of the class to which they have been appointed expires and until such director's successor shall have been duly elected and qualified.
-Each director chosen to fill a newly created directorship resulting from an increase in the number of director's successor shall have been duly elected and qualified.
+Each director chosen to fill a newly created directorship resulting from an increase in the number of directors shall be elected for a term expiring at the next annual meeting of shareholders and shall hold office until such director's successor shall have been duly elected and qualified.